sagarbehere/ofx-to-beancount/README.md

 - **Interactive Review** - Rich CLI interface for reviewing and correcting predicted categorizations
 - **Duplicate Detection** - Identifies potential duplicates using fuzzy string matching
 - **Transaction Splitting** - Split transactions across multiple categories
-- **Transaction Skipping** - Skip transactions so they are not included in the output
+- **Transaction Skipping** - Skip transactions if needed so they are not included in the output

 ## Installation